aacotroneo/laravel-saml2/README.md

 ]
 ```

 Then publish the config file with `php artisan vendor:publish`.
 This will add the file `app/config/saml2_settings.php`.
-This config is handled almost directly by  [one login](https://github.com/onelogin/php-saml) so you may get further references there, but will cover here what's really necessary.
+This config is handled almost directly by  [OneLogin](https://github.com/onelogin/php-saml) so you may get further references there, but will cover here what's really necessary.
 There are some other config about routes you may want to check, they are pretty strightforward.

 ### Configuration